 - AGF supports reasonable and effective public accountability of the philanthropic sector

-AGF’s public policy agenda was informed in part by ongoing discussions among member philanthropic organizations and the nonprofit organizations they fund, and reflects issues we anticipate state lawmakers will likely consider in 2017.
+AGF’s public policy agenda was informed in part by ongoing discussions among member philanthropic organizations and the nonprofit organizations they fund, and reflects issues we anticipate state lawmakers will likely consider in 2018.
+Priorities are equally weighted.

 Priority 1: Stewardship of Arizona’s Resources

-AGF supports state and federal fiscal policy that provides levels of resources for education, quality of life, health and human services and public infrastructure that are necessary for Arizona’s and the nation’s long-term economic growth.
+AGF supports state and federal fiscal policies that provide levels of resources for education,health and human services and public infrastructure that are necessary for Arizona’s long-term economic growth and quality of life.

 Priority 2: Preserving and Strengthening Arizona’s Nonprofit & Philanthropic Community